I think a lot of people see how much money we make and immediately think, “What does a blogger do?”

 They can also have photos and offer products to sell (including T-Shirts), but the written articles make up the majority of the content on the blog.

-This article that you are reading right now is a blog post that is part of our blog, Create and Go.
-Another example is our health and wellness blog, Avocadu.
+This article that you are reading right now is a post that is part of our blog, Create and Go.

-Everyone has a different personal reason for starting a blog, but they typically all fall under these broader reasons:
+Everyone has a different personal reason getting involved with blogging, but they typically all fall under these broader reasons:

 - Financial freedom